metatype/geode-hello-world/README.md

 3. Start the Geode cluster with `./build/install/geode-hello-world/bin/geode-ctl start`.

-4. Run the HelloWord application by invoking `./gradlew run`.
+4. Run the HelloWorld application by invoking `./gradlew run`.

 5. Shutdown the Geode cluster with `./build/install/geode-hello-world/bin/geode-ctl stop`.